PlayFab/PlayFabGameServer/README.md

 In the example above we have declared a MapBindings, PostBindings and a Launch.
 These do exactly as their names suggest.
 You would bind your views to your mediators, signals to commands and inject data objects in MapBindings.
 PostBindings is used when you have dependancies and you need something loaded prior to creating a binding.
 So all MapBindings will happen first, and then PostBindings happens.
 Finally, we have Launch, which allows you to perform startup logic for your package.  all three of these methods happen in the order they appear.
 MapBindings --> PostBindings --> Launch

+Next create a GameObject under the GameServerContext and call it MySampleManager.
+Add the MySampleManager script to it.
+Now it will be auto-detected.

 One thing to note about launch is that our GameServerContext has a signal that you can subscribe to that notifys all modules that the server has completely loaded.  from launch you can either bind directly to it.
 All launch methods are called prior to this signal event firing.

 ##### New Mediator and View
 To create a new Mediator you will need to do a few steps.
-* Create a file in MainGameServerContext\Mediators,  edit the file and extend it from the Mediator class.
+* Create a file in your packages\MySample\Mediators folder (or create if does not exist) and name it NewExampleMediator.cs,  edit the file and extend it from the Mediator class.
 Then override the OnRegister() method.

 ```
 public class NewExampleMediator : Mediator {